Ion (play): Story

-Ion returns as Xuthus emerge from the inner sanctuary.
+Ion returns as Xuthus emerges from the inner sanctuary.
 He calls the young man "my boy" and rushes to embrace him.
 Ion is wary and at one point he even draws his bow.
 Xuthus explains that the god told him that the first person he encountered when he came out of the shrine would be his son.
 When Ion questions who his mother might be, Xuthus says that perhaps she was someone he met at a Bacchic festival.
 Ion accepts Xuthus as his father but thinks wistfully of the mother he longs to meet.
 Creusa's servants wish that their mistress could share in the happiness.
 Xuthus proposes that Ion come back to Athens with him, but the young man is reluctant to take on the role of "the bastard son of an imported father."
 He compares the happiness of kings to an outward façade of prosperity masking fear and suspicion within.
 When he says that he would prefer to remain a temple attendant, Xuthus breaks off the conversation with "Enough of that.
 You must learn to be happy."
 Ion will come back with him as a house guest.
 When the time is right, he will arrange for Ion to be his heir.
 As he leaves to offer sacrifice, he names the boy Ion because he met him 'coming out' and tells him to arrange for a banquet to celebrate his departure from Delphi.
 He enjoins the chorus to reveal nothing of what has happened.
 Ion reluctantly agrees to go to Athens, but he longs to meet his unknown mother and fears he will not be well received.

 The Chorus of Creusa's maids, suspecting treachery, pray for the death of Xuthus and Ion, whom they consider interlopers.

 Creusa returns to the temple gate accompanied by her father's elderly tutor.
 Sensing that something is amiss, Creusa presses her maids to tell what they know.
 They reveal that Apollo gave Ion to Xuthus as a son while she will remain childless.
 The old tutor speculates that Xuthus discovered that Creusa was barren, sired the child by a slave, and gave him to a Delphian to raise.
 The old man tells Creusa that she must not allow the bastard child of a foreigner to inherit the throne.
 Instead, she must kill her husband and his son to prevent further treachery.
 He volunteers to help her.
 The servants pledge their support.